-The value is based on the value of the Funds' assets as the close of business on Monday before 5.30pm.
+The unit prices are determined based on the valuation of the Funds' assets at the close of business on Monday.

 Unit prices are net of indirect investment fees, indirect administration fee and investment tax.
 TelstraSuper RetireAccess unit prices exclude investment tax, as investment earnings are not taxed in this arrangement.
 This is different to investment returns appearing in the MySuper Product Dashboard, which are displayed net of administration fees, indirect administration fees, indirect investment fee and investment tax.

 Our unit price page details the most recent unit price for all investment options.

 Another way to track your super's progress is through investment returns.
 TelstraSuper's investment returns are updated monthly and show you the return for your chosen investment option(s) over a 12 month, 3 year, 5 year, 7 year and 10 year period.
 Investment returns are applied to your accumulation account daily via the daily unit prices.

 Our monthly market updates also provide a handy overview of how investment markets worldwide have performed each month.